 Teacher, Kindergarten: Mrs. Tammy Rotello joined Ambleside part time in 2010, and became the Kindergarten teacher the following year.
 She has a Bachelor of Arts in Psychology from the University of Colorado.
 After marrying her husband, Steve, and moving to St. Louis, she studied Elementary Education at the University of Missouri and received her Elementary Certification.
 She taught fourth grade for three years at the Academy of the Sacred Heart in Missouri.
 She eventually moved back to Denver and had three children. ”It is through my children and their experiences that I began to rethink my views on education and how it is presented to the children.
 Charlotte Mason’s philosophy brought a sense of peace to my heart.
 I am thrilled to be a part of Ambleside, where a child is seen and valued as a person, and education is presented as a life-long journey.”

-Intern, Kindergarten Aide and 1st Grade Ambleside Afternoons: Ms. Stacey Stouffer is a Colorado native with a Bachelor of Arts in Business Administration from Colorado State University and is currently pursuing a Masters of Arts at Denver Seminary.
+Intern, Kindergarten Aide, 1st Grade Ambleside Afternoons and Handwork: Ms. Stacey Stouffer is a Colorado native with a Bachelor of Arts in Business Administration from Colorado State University and is currently pursuing a Masters of Arts at Denver Seminary.
 She has 3 years’ prior volunteer experience with a local youth group and currently enjoys teaching in the children’s ministry at her church.
 She is most excited to work in an environment where children are challenged creatively, spiritually, and intellectually in a community that supports God’s inherent purpose in each child.
 She also loves the energy, curiosity, and excitement that children exude, and is grateful for the opportunity to be a part of the Ambleside community.

 Teacher, Grade 1: Mrs. Alicia Patterson has been fascinated with Ambleside’s approach to education since childhood where she got to see it in action in the life of her future husband, Darren, whose family homeschooled using this educational philosophy.
 She graduated from San Francisco State University with a degree in Liberal Arts and then attended Bethel School of Ministry with an emphasis in Children’s Ministry.
 She has always had a passion for working with children, whether subbing in the local school district, teaching after-school programs or educating underprivileged children overseas.
 Alicia thinks that her greatest teaching adventure has come with the arrival of her three children and she loves to hike and enjoy God’s beautiful creation with her family.
 “Charlotte Mason’s philosophy of education has been transformational in the life of my family.
 It is one of my greatest joys to get to watch the eyes of a child light up as they encounter a living idea.”